MugglePay/MugglePay/API/order/CreateOrder.md

 		<td>pay_currency</td>
 		<td><code>string</code></td>
 		<td></td>
-		<td>Only use this field if you have the payment gateway enabled, and it will select the payment gateway. e.g. ALIPAY, ALIGLOBAL, WECHAT, BTC, LTC, ETH, EOS, BCH, LBTC (for Lightening BTC), CUSD (for Celo Dollars)</td>
+		<td>Only use this field if you have the payment gateway enabled, and it will select the payment gateway. e.g. ETH, USDT, USDC</td>
 	</tr>
 	<tr>
 		<td>title</td>